Canacol Energy Ltd. Announces Prospective Resources Report for Two Shale Oil Blocks in the Middle Magdalena Basin, Colombia

 |1050

 - Warning!
-GuruFocus has detected 1 Warning Sign with TSX:CNE.
+GuruFocus has detected 1 Warning Sign with CNNEF.
 Click here to check it out.

 |(1)